ph7klw76/gromac_note/intermolecular_distance.md

 echo "q" >> commands.txt
 ```

-It is not advisable to extract all the molecules, so a 120 lines are extracted randomly.
+It is not advisable to extract all the molecules, so the first 120 lines are extracted.

 ```plaintext
 # Input file and necessary GROMACS files